Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Conclusions

 Overall, our multi-probe studies of the crystalline, magnetic structures and transport properties of FePSe$_3$ contribute significantly to the intrinsic understanding of the $TM\rm{P}X_3$ compound family.
-Despite extensive studies of macroscopic physical properties, this work presents the first fundamental understanding of structures in relation to the emergent novel metallic phases.
-These findings offers a solid starting point for further physical properties investigations and $ab-initio$ studies.
+This work presents the first fundamental understanding of the high pressures structures and the discovery of a new emergent 2D polar metallic phase.
+These findings offer a solid starting point for further physical properties investigations and $ab-initio$ studies, providing insights into the fundamentals and tunability of van-der-Waals strongly correlated magnetic compounds and presenting a uniquely tunable low-dimensional model system for the newly-emerging field of polar metallicity.
 Further study, involving the control of individual layers and stacking patterns, will also be an area of interest for advancing the engineering of low-dimensional magnetism in van-der-Waals materials and applying them into atomically thin-layer device architectures.